 The governor shall have no power to issue any executive order that has previously been issued and that the federal trade commission, office of policy planning, bureau of economics, and bureau of competition has opined is anti-competitive and is in violation of anti-trust laws.
 Any such executive order shall be considered invalid and unenforceable.

-(A) As used in this section, “Appalachian region” means the following counties in this state which have been designated as part of Appalachia by the federal Appalachian regional commission and which have been geographically isolated and economically depressed: Adams, Athens, Belmont, Brown, Carroll, Clermont, Columbiana, Coshocton, Gallia, Guernsey, Harrison, Highland, Hocking, Holmes, Jackson, Jefferson, Lawrence, Meigs, Monroe, Morgan, Muskingum, Noble, Perry, Pike, Ross, Scioto, Tuscarawas, Vinton, and Washington.
+(A) As used in this section, "Appalachian region" means the following counties in this state that have been designated as part of Appalachia by the federal Appalachian regional commission and that have been geographically isolated and economically depressed: Adams, Ashtabula, Athens, Belmont, Brown, Carroll, Clermont, Columbiana, Coshocton, Gallia, Guernsey, Harrison, Highland, Hocking, Holmes, Jackson, Jefferson, Lawrence, Mahoning, Meigs, Monroe, Morgan, Muskingum, Noble, Perry, Pike, Ross, Scioto, Trumbull, Tuscarawas, Vinton, and Washington.

 (B) There is hereby created in the department of development the governor’s office of Appalachian Ohio.
 The governor shall designate the director of the governor’s office of Appalachian Ohio.
 The director shall report directly to the office of the governor.
 On January 1, 1987, the governor shall designate the director to represent this state on the federal Appalachian regional commission.
 The director may appoint such employees as are necessary to exercise the powers and duties of this office.
 The director shall maintain local development districts as established within the Appalachian region for the purpose of regional planning for the distribution of funds from the Appalachian regional commission within the Appalachian region.